 In Year Applications

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Bracknell-Forest L.A. will manage in year applications in accordance with the agreed co-ordinated admissions scheme.
+Bracknell-Forest School Admissions manages in year applications in accordance with the agreed co-ordinated admissions scheme.
 Parents moving into the area and wishing to apply for a place at St Joseph’s Catholic Primary School will need to complete the Bracknell Forest CAF.
-Parents wishing to transfer from a Bracknell Forest Primary School should complete the Primary School Transfer Application Form, obtainable from the Headteacher of the child’s current school or Bracknell-Forest L.A.
+Parents wishing to transfer from a Bracknell Forest Primary School should complete the Primary School Transfer Application Form, obtainable from the Headteacher of the child’s current school or Bracknell-Forest School Admissions.
 All applicants that wish to complete a SIF should obtain a form from the school website or school office.

 All applications will be passed to the governors of St Joseph’s Catholic Primary School and will be considered by the governing body in accordance with the governors’ admissions arrangements.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out in the Admission Arrangements 2021-22, will be applied.
 Parents are advised to read the admission arrangements carefully before making their application.